drone/docs/content/usage/environment.md

 # Environment

-Environment variables are used to provide repository, commit and build details to the running build.
-The below list of environment variables are available to all running containers during the build process.
+Environment variables available to your build and plugin containers:

 NAME                               | DESC
 -----------------------------------|--------------------------------------------